hanan000/Sales-cost-analysis/README.md

-# Sales-cost-analysis
+# Sales analysis
-sales cost analysis for supermarkets in Turkey.
+sales analysis for supermarkets in Turkey.